Summer is here, and the need for a good cold drink is acute. This cucumber ginger lavender lemonade is easy to make, refreshing, and fits the purpose.

 Otherwise, I just buy organic ones so I can feel comfortable using the lemon peel in my dishes.

 Scrub the cucumbers and the ginger.
 Gather all the ingredients together.

-Slice the cucumbers very thin, without peeling them.
+Slice the cucumbers very thin without peeling them.
 Do the same thing with the ginger.
-Slice half lemon, also thin.
+Slice half the lemon, also thin.

-Optional, add few mint leaves.
-Place the pitcher in the refrigerator and allow the ingredients to flavor the water and get friendly with each other for about 15-20 minutes before you serve it.
+Optional, add a few mint leaves.
+Place the pitcher in the refrigerator, allow the ingredients to flavor the water and get friendly with each other for about 15-20 minutes before you serve it.

 The best part of this recipe is the variations you can play around with:

-- planning a party and want to transform this lemonade into a cocktail?
-Add some gin, vodka or even tequila to it
+- Are you planning a party and would like to transform this lemonade into a cocktail?
+Add some gin, vodka, or even tequila to it.

 This is a perfect lemonade that you will find yourself making over and over again for parties and picnics.

 For the best results, I would recommend storing your cucumber ginger lavender lemonade in a sealed pitcher or airtight container in the refrigerator.